by Lawrence Wilson, MD

 It might also be a need for a sweet dessert after each meal, or sweetened tea or coffee or even carrot juice.
 It could also be a strong need for a candy bar or a drink of alcohol, particularly wine or beer, at the end of the day.

-Other examples include people who love chocolate, sweetened coffee or tea at Starbucks, peanut butter, sweetened cereal, a donut or sweet roll or just a few raisins periodically during the day.
+Other examples include people who love chocolate, sweetened coffee or tea at Starbucks, peanut butter, sweetened cereal, a donut or sweet roll, or just a few raisins or almond milk periodically during the day.

 HOW IT WORKS IN THE SHORT TERM